collocations.org

 PHRASES

-VERB + SCALE
+VERB + scale

-draw sth to | have
+draw sth to

-SCALE + NOUN
+scale + NOUN

 drawing, model

-He''s made a scale model of the Eiffel Tower.
+He's made a scale model of the Eiffel Tower.

-to ~
+to scale

 The plan of the building is not drawn to scale.

-~ of … to …
+scale of … to …

-The map has a scale of one centimetre to the kilometre. | a scale of 1: 25,000
+The map has a scale of one inch to the mile.

 4. in music

-VERB + SCALE
+VERB + scale

-play, sing | practise
+play, sing

-We could hear her practising her scales.
+We could hear her practising/practicing her scales.

-~ of
+scale of

 the scale of C major